Innovatone/ioBroker.lacrossegateway/README.md

 [![NPM](https://nodei.co/npm/iobroker.jeelink.png?downloads=true)](https://nodei.co/npm/iobroker.jeelink/)

 This is an adapter for ioBroker to integrate RFM12B/RFM69 via a LaCrosseGateway.
-The LaCrosseGateway documentation cab be found at https://wiki.fhem.de/wiki/LaCrosseGateway_V1.x
+The LaCrosseGateway documentation can be found at https://wiki.fhem.de/wiki/LaCrosseGateway_V1.x

 ## Installation:
 ### released version